sendgrid/open-source-library-data-collector/CONTRIBUTING.md

 Hello!
-Thank you for choosing to help contribute to <<Project Name>>.
+Thank you for choosing to help contribute to open-source-library-data-collector.
 There are many ways you can contribute and help is always welcome.

-We use [Milestones](<<Link to Milestones>>) to help define current roadmaps, please feel free to grab an issue from the current milestone.
+We use [Milestones](https://github.com/sendgrid/open-source-library-data-collector/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
 Please indicate that you have begun work on it to avoid collisions.
 Once a PR is made, community review, comments, suggestions and additional PRs are welcomed and encouraged.

 To get started, there are a few ways to contribute, which we'll enumerate below: